Rsantct/pe.audio.sys/pe.audio.sys/README.md

     |   |-- lspk1/          loudspeaker files: brutefir_config, xo & drc pcm FIRs
     |   |-- ...
     |
-    |-- scripts/            additional scripts to launch at start up
+    |-- scripts/            additional scripts that can be launched at start up
     |
     \-- www/                The web interface to control the system